wp-plugins/add-meta-tags/readme.txt

 = Migrate to Add-Meta-Tags =

-Migrating to Add-Meta-Tags from any other plugin is extremely easy.
+Migrating to Add-Meta-Tags from any other plugin is extremely **easy**.
 In fact, if the 3rd party plugin stores data in [Custom Fields](https://codex.wordpress.org/Custom_Fields) provided by WordPress, no migration process needs to be done.
 Add-Meta-Tags can read data from multiple external fields by adding a small snippet of PHP code in the `functions.php` file of your theme.

 So, if you decided to use Add-Meta-Tags as you main SEO plugin or if you just want to test how it would work with the data you have inserted in another plugin, please check the [Migrating to Add-Meta-Tags](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Migrate_to_Add-Meta-Tags) section of the Add-Meta-Tags Cookbook.